-Players are selected for the DYHA travel teams during evaluations by unbiased evaluators, Division Head and team coaches from the Squirt to Bantam levels.
+The evaluation process is designed to place players according to their ability.
+This will usually result in an upper level team and a lower level team dependent on the number of participants.
+Players are selected for the DYHA travel teams based upon evaluations completed by unbiased evaluators.
+The evaluation process will be developed each year by the Travel Team committee.
 The evaluation will be open to all parents/guardians.
 If the Division Head would like a closed tryout to be held, he/she must make a request to the Travel Team Committee for approval 1 week prior to the evaluations.
-The evaluation process is designed to place players according to their ability.
-This will usually result in an upper level team and a lower level team dependent on the number of participants.
 Representatives from the Travel Team Committee and additional unbiased evaluators will attend all evaluations.
-The Division Head must notify the Travel Team Committee of all evaluation dates and times a week before they are to be held.
-The Division Head will present the selections to the Travel Team Committee for review and approval before posting, distributing or notifying the players or parents.